Send Transactional Messages Through On-Demand Flow

 - In the Email Builder, add a new data source and select Apex Data Provider.

-- Choose the Apex Class you created.
+- Choose the Apex Class that you created.

 - Design the email body: